 Materials in education, district-level government publications, certain applied sciences, music, psychology, and other subjects are collected selectively, based on current student research and teaching needs or by request.

 The African Collection is responsible for acquiring the above-mentioned disciplines and formats that have been published or printed in Africa.
 In addition, the African Collection is also responsible for collecting materials published in the field of African Studies (primarily in history and all of the humanities disciplines) published in North America, Europe, and other imprint areas outside of Africa south of the Sahara.
 Items published in North Africa are the responsibility of the Near East Collection.

 Monographs, serials, newspapers, microforms, audio, audiovisual, electronic databases, official publications, and pamphlets, and selective collections of manuscript or archival materials, subject to library approval.

-Much of the material collected for the African Collection which is published in Africa is in western languages, coming from Francophone, Lusophone, and Anglophone areas of the continent, with a lesser emphasis on Lusophone areas.
+Most material published in Africa in the African Collection is in western languages from the Francophone and Anglophone areas of the continent, with a lesser emphasis on Lusophone areas.
 We also cover indigenous languages from sub-Saharan Africa; of more than 2,000 languages, our collection includes representative material from three hundred.
-Our library resource building effort is focused on Afrikaans, Amharic, Tigrinya, isiZulu, Yoruba, Igbo, Hausa, Twi, the Akan group, Wolof and Kiswahili.
-A particular specialty at Yale is the acquisition of published materials in African languages written in non-Roman script, such as Arabic (Ajami), Ethiopic, Tifinagh, Vai, and N'ko.
+Our library resource building effort is focused on Afrikaans, Amharic, Tigrinya, isiZulu, Yoruba, Igbo, Hausa, the Akan group, Wolof and Kiswahili.
+A particular specialty at Yale is the acquisition of published materials in African languages written in non-Roman script, such as Arabic (Ajami), Ethiopic, Tifinagh, Vai, Adlam, and N'ko.